Should I Overclock My GPU? Is Overclocking Worth It?

 Overclocking

-Simply put, overclocking refers to tweaking your GPU to operate at a higher clock speed.
-Consequently, when the GPU functions at an elevated clock speed, it accomplishes more tasks within a given timeframe.
+Simply put, overclocking refers to tweaking your GPU to operate at a greater clock speed.
+Consequently, when the GPU functions at an increased clock speed, it accomplishes more tasks within a given timeframe.
 As a result, you will witness an improved number of frames per second.

-Part of this performance boost is seen via VRAM overclocking, which is typically regarded as part of the overclocking process and not specifically referenced.
-To avoid confusion, we’ll stick to referring to the entire procedure as GPU overclocking.
+Part of this performance boost is seen via VRAM overclocking, which is typically regarded as part of the overclocking process and not directly mentioned.
+To avoid confusion, we’ll stick to referring to the whole procedure as GPU overclocking.

-Overclocking VRAM allows for faster data transfer between itself and the GPU, which leads to premium-quality images being processed.
+Overclocking VRAM allows for faster data transfer between itself and the GPU, which leads to improved images being processed.

 Another part of the overclocking process is adjusting the cooling.
 Making the GPU run at a greater speed than the manufacturer intended will make it run hotter, thus increasing the necessity for effective cooling.